alex-shamray/celery-django/README.md

 ## Using Celery with Django

 ---
-**NOTE**
+**Note:**

 Previous versions of Celery required a separate library to work with Django, but since 3.1 this is no longer the case.
 Django is supported out of the box now so this document only contains a basic way to integrate Celery and Django.
 You'll use the same API as non-Django users so you're recommended to read the :ref:`first-steps` tutorial first and come back to this tutorial.
 When you have a working example you can continue to the :ref:`next-steps` guide.
 ---

-!!! note ""
+---
+Note:

 Celery 4.0 supports Django 1.8 and newer versions.
 Please use Celery 3.1 for versions older than Django 1.8.
+---

 To use Celery with your Django project you must first define an instance of the Celery library (called an "app")